Rotational properties of two interacting cold polar molecules: linear, symmetric, and asymmetric tops: Single-molecule physics

 \subsection{Spherical tensors}

-Because we are interested in interacting rotating molecules, we need to adapt the interaction terms of the Hamiltonian to the $\ket{j\,k\,m}$ basis.
-This is easily done by using spherical tensors, which enable us to systematically transform vectors between the laboratory- and molecule-fixed frames.
+In order to describe interacting rotating molecules, one needs to adapt the interaction terms of the Hamiltonian to the $\ket{j\,k\,m}$ basis.
+This is easily done by using spherical tensors, which enable one to systematically transform vectors between the laboratory- and molecule-fixed frames.

-A $\ell$th-rank spherical tensor $T$ has $2\ell+1$ elements with labels $s=-\ell,...,\ell$.
+An $\ell$th-rank spherical tensor $T$ has $2\ell+1$ elements with labels $s=-\ell,...,\ell$.
 Spherical tensors transform as the following~\cite{zare_angular_1988}

-where we use $p$ and $q$ to denote elements in the laboratory- and molecule-fixed frame, respectively.
+where $p$ and $q$ denote elements in the laboratory- and molecule-fixed frame, respectively.
 The tensor product between two tensors $V$ and $U$ in an arbitrary frame is defined as

 where $\braket{l_1\,m_1,l_2\,m_2}{L\,M}$ are Clebsch–Gordan coefficients, and $\ell_v$ and $\ell_u$ are the ranks of tensors $V$ and $U$, respectively.

 In this work, we transform vectors to rank-1 spherical tensors by employing the spherical basis $(\bm{e}_{-1},\bm{e}_{0},\bm{e}_{1})$.
 In an arbitrary frame with Cartesian coordinates $(x',y',z')$, the unit spherical vectors read